Sound Posts (2006-2011)

 At Kings Copse Primary School (above), the Sound Posts were adapted from Royal Navy Pelorus stands.
-They are situated in a grassed area outside the school buildings where a curve of trees forms a natural ‘amphitheatre’.
+They are sited in a grassed area outside the school buildings where a curve of trees forms a natural enclosure.
 The speakers are controlled from a computer in an adjacent classroom via underground audio cables.

 Great Binfields’ Sound Posts have an added dimension of portability.
-Being created from old Indian railway lanterns, these Sound Lanterns can be carried by the children and used in various locations, or fixed to custom-made posts in the woodland space.
-They are controlled via a laptop with wireless connection, or from a fixed system in a similar way to the other schools.
+Adapted from old Indian railway lanterns (c.
+1930s), these Sound Lanterns can be carried by the children and used in various locations, or fixed to custom-made posts in the woodland space.
+They are controlled via a laptop with a wireless connection, or from a fixed system in a similar way to the other schools.

 The three schools now use the Sound Posts in many different ways.
 Feedback has been very exciting, summed up by a teacher at Kings Copse Primary School who reported that the Sound Posts have ‘given the children a voice’.